Bootstrap 🤝

 Configuration:AuthorityKey:PrivateKey | PRIVATE_KEY_PATH | The filename (or path) for the private key used by the bootstrap server. |

-Configuration:NetworkName | NETWORK_NAME | The identifier for the P2P network, used to distinguish this network from others. |
+Configuration:NetworkName | NETWORK_NAME | The alias for the P2P network, used to distinguish this network from others.
+This is also used and referenced within encryption logic for some keys. |

 Configuration:OptionalEndpoints:PublicIP | ENDPOINT_PUBLICIP | Server will serve a GET endpoint/api/Bootstrap/publicip which can be used by clients to retrieve their public face IPv4 address |